CyberMiles/tim-research/rust/rust.md

 myMacro!
 ```

+A very useful macro is `assert!`
+Assert is a macro invocation that tests if its arguments are true.
+Rust always checks assertions regarless of how the application was compiled.
+Here is an example.

+`assert!(_var_a != 0 && _var_b !=0)`

+This checks that variable a and variable b are both not equal to zero.
+If the arguments of the assert are not true then the application will terminate with a message every time (and provide a useful message).

 #### Function
 Rust doesn’t care where you define your functions, only that they’re defined somewhere.
 In other words, unlike Python, Rust has hoisting.